madebyjonny/currency-converter/README.md

 A simple currency converter application built with React, Vite, and TailwindCSS.
 This project allows users to fetch currency data and convert between different currencies using a public API.

+## Prerequisites

+- You will need an API Key from https://currencybeacon.com
+- You will need to create an .env file, an example is provided

 ## Features

 - Fetches currency data